pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 .. note:: Both text insertion methods automatically install the font if necessary.

-How to Output Text Lines
+How to Write Text Lines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Output some text lines on a page::